DSpotDevelopers/mips/MIP0/mip0_es.md

 *Provides the MIP templates for both General and Technical MIPs.*

 **MIP0c8: MIP0 Domain Role Dependencies**
-*Defines the core roles essential to the MIP Framework.*
+*Define los roles básicos esenciales para el MIP Framework.*

 **MIP0c9: MIP Editor Role**
 *Defines the responsibilities of the MIP Editor role and the criteria and grounds for their removal.*